BardicDefense/purple-hack/README.md

 When camping in the wild, characters’ ability to get a good night’s rest is determined by their equipment (whether they have a bedroll and/or tent), their warmth (whether they have a fire burning), and the season.
-Non-ideal circumstances require PCs to make a Con check, with the difficulty listed below.
+Non-ideal circumstances require PCs to make a Constitution check, with the difficulty listed below.

 | Fire | Bed             | Winter       | Spring    | Summer    | Autumn    |
 | ---- | --------------- | ------------ | --------- | --------- | --------- |